eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-rr-pseudonyms-including-user-authentication-mechanism.md

 1. [WebAuthn] is the technical specification for pseudonyms, the only as of now,
 2. The pseudonyms the Wallet Unit generates must be unique for each Relying Party,
-3. Inititation of pseudonym generation process comes from a Relying Party,
+3. Initiation of pseudonym generation process comes from a Relying Party,
 4. The pseudonyms can be used either stand-alone or in combination with presentation of attributes held in the Wallet Unit.

 Below are the actual excerpts, including the recitals and the articles that establish these requirements.